History of Hunan Valin Steel, Changsha, China.

 Steelonthenet.com logo

 The Hunan Valin Steel Group, located in Changsha China, is a leading global steelmaker.
-In 2021 the company produced over 26 million tonnes of steel, making it the 14th largest steelmaker in the world.
+In 2022 the company (now known as Hunan Iron & Steel) produced over 26 million tonnes of steel, making it the 13th largest steelmaker in the world.

 The timeline below covers the history of the firm.